GrabzIt/grabzit/php/readme.txt

 This library allows you to programmatically convert web pages into images, PDF's, CSV's and spreadsheets.
 Additionally GrabzIt allows you to convert online videos into animated GIF's.

-Its usually best to place these package files in their own directory.
+It is usually best to place these package files in their own directory.

 +++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++
 + As this example uses a callback handler it must be deployed to a publicly accessible web server.+